BIBLE PASSAGE:

 most feel that they are in control.
 But are they (we)?
 The truth is,

-by external influences, aren’t they?
+affected by external influences, aren’t they?

 Since we live in a world that consists of good and evil, our highest

-never experience the peace and happiness available to those who
+fail to experience the peace and happiness available to those who

-reject his temptations.
+have rejected his temptations.

 On the other hand, God invites us to do the things that are good for